Resource guide for medication aide requirements by state

 Alaska

-At this time, Alaska does not have a mediation aide designation.
+At this time, Alaska does not have a medication aide designation.

 Arizona

-To become a CMA in Arizona, you must first have a minimum of six months of work experience as a nursing assistant and complete a medication training program.
-Furthermore, you must pass the state of Arizona's CMA skills and written test.
+To become a CMA in Arizona, you must first have a minimum of 6 months of work experience as a nursing assistant and complete a medication training program.
+Furthermore, you must pass Arizona's CMA skills and written test.

 For more information, visit the Arizona Board of Nursing website.